FadlullahLanre/music-player/README.md

 # Music-player
-A music player api that allows a user to upload songs and make a playlist out of them
+A music player api that allows a user to upload songs to the music library and make a playlist out of them

-#Link to postman documentation:
+### Postman documentation:
 https://documenter.getpostman.com/view/20417456/2s83zgujzs

 ### Endpoints